-As mentioned above, COSS has offices in Bucharest, Singapore, and New York and is led by Co-founder Dan Cearnau, Visionary and Co-founder Rune Evensen, Team Coordinator Ioana Frincu, and Tech Officer Iulian Oprea.
-These people are professionals in their field who have been doing this for years and they are focused on platform security, which, along with plans and platform’s technical specifications, is outlined in the company’s 2017 whitepaper.
+As mentioned above, COSS has offices in Bucharest, Singapore, and New York and is led by Co-founder Dan Cearnau, Visionary, and Co-founder Rune Evensen, Team Coordinator Ioana Frincu, and Tech Officer Iulian Oprea.
+These people are professionals in their field who have been doing this for years and they are focused on platform security, which, along with plans and the platform’s technical specifications, is outlined in the company’s 2017 whitepaper.

 COSS.io Signup and Login

-Signing up for the COSS.io exchange is straightforward and all you need to do is to enter your email, password, and verify the email to gain access to the trading site.
-There is no lengthy verification process to get your basic account up and running, no wait time for documents to be processed.
+Signing up for the COSS.io exchange is straightforward and all you need to do is to enter your email, and password, and verify the email to gain access to the trading site.
+There is no lengthy verification process to get your basic account up and running, and no wait time for documents to be processed.
 All you need to do is to notch the terms and conditions checkbox and complete the captcha and you’re ready to proceed.